 - Take a look at user access to ensure the right people have access to the things they need

-- Check on the security status of your DAM to verify assets and users are properly protected
+- Check on the security status of your DAM solutions to verify assets and users are properly protected

 - Perform a brief asset overview and note any gaps that exist in metadata, tagging, grouping, etc.